 - Your address and Social Security number(s)

-- The estimate of your total tax liability for the year
+- The estimate of your total tax liability (the amount that your preliminary calculations indicate you must pay for the year)

-- The total of any payments you've already made toward your tax obligation
+- The total of any payments you've already made toward the taxes you owe

 - The balance you still owe